Seattle and Tacoma Landlord Problem Attorneys

-Each landlord/tenant case requires a particular type of legal action depending on the type of party, the issues leading to the dispute, and other circumstances.
-Our attorneys know how to evaluate your particular case to determine the most appropriate way to resolve your dispute.
+Each landlord/tenant case requires a particular type of legal action, depending on the type of party, the issues leading to the dispute, and other circumstances.
+Our attorneys know how to evaluate your case to determine the most appropriate way to resolve your dispute.

-Residential landlord-tenant law is governed by the RCW 59.18 in Washington State.
+Residential landlord-tenant law is governed by RCW 59.18 in Washington State.
 This law is commonly referred to as the Residential Landlord-Tenant Act.
-Here at Dickson Frohlich, we represent both landlords and tenants throughout the Puget Sound area (Seattle and Tacoma, in particular).
+At Dickson Frohlich Phillips & Burgess, we represent landlords and tenants throughout Seattle, Tacoma, and Olympia.
 Given the difference in the respective positions of these individuals, there are specific legal duties you should know:

-Code compliance.
-Check for any applicable municipal or county codes, ordinances, or regulations associated with the rental premises, and generally maintain the premises to substantially comply with any applicable code, statute, ordinance, or regulation;
+- Code compliance.
+Comply with all applicable municipal or county codes, ordinances, or regulations associated with the rental premises.

-Basic structural maintenance.
-Maintain roofs, floors, walls, chimneys, fireplaces, foundations, and all other structural components, in reasonably good repair;Common area maintenance.
-Keep any shared or common areas clean, sanitary, and free from defects;
+- Basic structural maintenance.
+Maintain roofs, floors, walls, chimneys, fireplaces, foundations, and all other structural components in reasonably good repair.
+Keep any shared or common areas clean, sanitary, and defect free.

-Pest control.
-Ensure that the property is free from pest infestation at the outset of the tenancy and control any infestation that occurs during the tenancy unless said infestation was caused by the tenants (unless the property is a single-family residence);
+- Pest control.
+Ensure the property is free from pest infestation at the outset of the tenancy and control.

-Ensure the property is reasonably weathertight and provide adequate heat and water access (including hot water);
+- Protection against the elements.
+Ensure the property is weather-tight and provides adequate heat and water access (including hot water).

-Provide receptacles for garbage and removal of the same in multi-family units; and
+- Waste Disposal.
+Provide receptacles for garbage and removal of the same in multi-family units.

 Tenant obligations towards their rental unit are outlined in RCW 59.18.130.
 In general, these duties include the following:

-Properly use and operate the fixtures and appliances supplied by the landlord;
+- Fixtures.
+Properly use and operate the fixtures and appliances supplied by the landlord.

-No unusual damage to the unit.
-Avoid intentional or negligent destruction, defacement, damage, impairment, or removal of the property (including fixtures, appliances, furniture, etc. supplied by the landlord) by any tenant or visitor of the same.
-(Note that this does not prohibit damage to the premises through normal wear and tear);
+- No unusual damage to the unit.
+Avoid intentional or negligent destruction, defacement, damage, impairment, or removal of the property (including fixtures, appliances, furniture, etc., supplied by the landlord).
+(Note that this does not prohibit damage to the premises through normal wear and tear.)

-No drug or gang activity.
-This is probably obvious, but a renter must avoid any illicit drug or gang-related activity on the premises;
+- No drug or gang activity.
+This is obvious, but a renter must avoid any illicit drug or gang-related activity on the premises.

-Smoke detectors.
-Renters are obligated to maintain smoke detectors in the unit (note that some local fire departments have Federally-funded programs to visit your property and help install smoke detectors.
-Check with your local municipality to see if you are eligible);
+- Smoke detectors.
+Renters must maintain smoke detectors in the unit.
+(Note that some local fire departments have federally-funded programs to visit your property and help install smoke detectors.
+Check with your local municipality to see if you are eligible.)

-Leave it how you found it.
-Upon vacation of the premises, restore them to the condition equivalent to when the tenant took possession of the same.
+- Leave it how you found it.
+Upon vacating the premises, restore them to the condition equivalent to when the tenant took possession of the same.

-In the event that a tenant violates one or more of their duties, landlords may give written notice to the tenant outlining the nature of the violation(s) pursuant to RCW 59.18.180.
-A landlord is authorized to enter premises to perform necessary work to be done or can begin the eviction (unlawful detainer) process (note that some circumstances require serving written notice to vacate prior to commencing an unlawful detainer action while others do not).
+If a tenant violates one or more of their duties, landlords may give written notice to the tenant outlining the nature of the violation(s) under RCW 59.18.180.
+A landlord is authorized to enter the premises to perform necessary work to be done or can begin the eviction (unlawful detainer) process (note that some circumstances require serving written notice to vacate before commencing an unlawful detainer action while others do not).

 Tenant notification of the initiation of an eviction (unlawful detainer) process can be accomplished in one of three ways.
-(Note that following these notice procedures is tremendously important.
-If a landlord fails to follow the procedures exactly Washington courts will not execute the necessary orders to remove the tenant from the rental unit.)
+(Following these notice procedures is tremendously important.
+If a landlord fails to follow the procedures, Washington courts will not execute the necessary orders to remove the tenant from the rental unit.)